"COVID-19 Solution Announced by WHO" removal guide

 What is "COVID-19 Solution Announced by WHO"?

-It is common that cyber criminals attempt to spread malicious programs through files attached to their emails (spam campaigns).
-Simply said, they send emails that often are disguised as important, official and seek to deceive recipients into opening/executing a downloaded file.
-In this case cyber criminals send emails disguised as letters regarding a solution to control COVID-19 (Coronavirus) with a malicious .img (image file) attached to them.
-That file contains an executable (.exe) designed to install malware downloader called GuLoader.
-Therefore, this email should be ignored and its contents must be left unopened.
+Cyber criminals commonly attempt to spread malicious programs through files attached to their emails (spam campaigns).
+In summary, they send emails that are disguised as important, official and seek to deceive recipients into opening/executing the downloaded file.
+In this case, cyber criminals send emails disguised as messages regarding a solution to control COVID-19 (coronavirus) with a malicious .img (image file) attached to them.
+In fact, the file contains an executable (.exe) designed to install a malware downloader called GuLoader.
+Therefore, ignore this email and do not open the contents.

-As stated in this email, WHO (World Health Organization) has discovered a way to control the COVID-19 disease.
-Some study has identified antibodies for COVID-19 that could be used to inhibit the virus.
-Recipients are encouraged to read a full text in the attached document.
-However, the attached file is not a document but an .img (IMG) file named "covid-19.img" which contains a malicious executable file.
+The email states that the WHO (World Health Organization) has discovered a way to control the COVID-19 virus.
+A study has apparently identified antibodies for COVID-19, which could be used to inhibit the virus.
+Recipients are encouraged to read the full text in the attached document.
+In fact, the attached file is not a document, but an .img (IMG) file named "covid-19.img" which contains a malicious executable file.
 If executed, this file installs GuLoader.
-This malware downloader is being used to distribute Remote Access Trojans (RATs) and information stealers.
-Installed RATs allow for cyber criminals to take control over infected computers and perform various actions.
-For example, to log keystrokes, download and execute files, access webcam, microphone, capture screenshots, monitor computing activity, manage files, etc. Typically, cyber criminals use RATs as tools to steal credit card details, login credentials (passwords, logins) of various accounts that could be used to make fraudulent purchases, transactions and/or generate revenue in other ways.
-Also, quite often RATs are used as tools to spread other malware like ransomware.
-Moreover, GuLoader can be used to distribute various information stealers.
-Typically, these malicious programs are designed to credit card details, passwords, logins, data saved on clipboard, and other confidential information.
-To sum up, by executing a malicious file that is distributed through this spam campaign recipients may suffer financial, data loss, become victims of identity theft, experience problems related to online privacy, and other serious issues.
-That is why this and other similar emails should never be taken seriously.
+This malware downloader is used to distribute Remote Access Trojans (RATs) and information stealers.
+Installed RATs allow cyber criminals to take control over infected computers and perform various actions.
+For example, to log keystrokes, download and execute files, access webcams, microphones, capture screenshots, monitor computing activity, manage files, etc. Typically, cyber criminals use RATs to steal credit card details, login credentials (passwords, logins) of various accounts that can be used to make fraudulent purchases, transactions and generate revenue in other ways.
+RATs are often used to spread other malware such as ransomware.
+Furthermore, GuLoader can distribute various information stealers.
+Typically, these malicious programs access and record credit card details, passwords, logins, data saved on the clipboard, and other confidential information.
+In summary, by executing a malicious file distributed through this spam campaign, recipients could suffer financial/data loss, become victims of identity theft, experience problems relating to online privacy, and other serious issues.
+Therefore, do not trust these or other, similar emails.